Cisplatin 1 mg/ml Sterile Concentrate - Latex free vial stopper

 Cisplatin produces severe cumulative nephrotoxicity which may be potentiated by aminoglycoside antibiotics.
 The serum creatinine, plasma urea or creatinine clearance and magnesium, sodium potassium, and calcium levels should be measured prior to initiating therapy, and prior to each subsequent course.
 Cisplatin should not be given more frequently than once every 3-4 weeks.

+To maintain urine output and reduce renal toxicity it is recommended that cisplatin be administered as an intravenous infusion over 6 to 8 hours (see section 4.2).
 A urine output of 100 ml/hour or greater will tend to minimise cisplatin nephrotoxicity.
-This can be accomplished by prehydration with 2 litres of an appropriate intravenous solution, and similar post cisplatin hydration (recommended 2,500 ml/m2/24 hours).
-If vigorous hydration is insufficient to maintain adequate urinary output, an osmotic diuretic may be administered (e.g., mannitol).
+This can be accomplished by pre-hydration with 2 litres of an appropriate intravenous solution, and similar post cisplatin treatment hydration (recommended 2,500 ml/m2BSA/24 hours).
+If vigorous hydration is insufficient to maintain adequate urinary output, an osmotic diuretic may be administered (e.g., 10% mannitol solution).

 Anaphylactic-like reactions to cisplatin have been reported.
 These reactions have occurred within minutes of administration to patients with prior exposure to cisplatin and have been alleviated by administration of adrenaline, steroids and antihistamines.

-As with other platinum-based products, hypersensitivity reactions appearing in most cases during perfusion may occur, and necessitate discontinuation of the perfusion and an appropriate symptomatic treatment.
+As with other platinum-based products, hypersensitivity reactions may occur, appearing in most cases during perfusion, and necessitating discontinuation of the perfusion and an appropriate symptomatic treatment.
 Cross reactions, sometimes fatal, have been reported with all the platinum compounds (see sections 4.3 and 4.8).

 The haematological formula and hepatic function must be monitored at regular intervals.

-In humans, in rare cases the appearance of acute leukaemia has coincided with the use of cisplatin, which was in general associated with other leukaemogenic agent.
+In humans, in rare cases the appearance of acute leukaemia has coincided with the use of cisplatin, which was in general associated with other leukaemogenic agents.

 Cisplatin has been shown to be teratogenic, embryotoxic and carcinogenic in mice and rats.